Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors

-\footnote{This work was supported by grant RSF 14-41-00044.} {} {\bf Abstract.} We prove that heterodimensional cycles can be created by unfolding a pair of homoclinic tangencies in a certain class of $C^r$ $(r=3, \dots, \infty,\omega)$ diffeomorphisms.
-This implies the existence of a $C^2$- open domain in the space of synamical systems with a certain type of symmetry where systems with heterodimensional cycles are dense in $C^r$.
-In particular, we describe a class of three-dimensional flows with a Lorenz-like attractor such that an arbitrarily small perturbation of any such flow can belong to this domain - in this case the corresponding heterodimensional cycles belong to a chain-transitive attractor of the perturbed flow. {} {\bf Keywords.} heterodimensional cycle, homoclinic bifurcation, homoclinic tangency, chaotic dynamics, Lorenz attractor. {} {\bf AMS subject classification.} 37G20, 37G25, 37G35.
+\footnote{This work is supported by the EPSRC grant EP/PO26001/1.} {} {\bf Abstract.} We prove that heterodimensional cycles can be created by unfolding a pair of homoclinic tangencies in a certain class of $C^r$-diffeomorphisms $(r=3, \dots, \infty,\omega)$.
+This implies the existence of a $C^2$-open domain in the space of dynamical systems with a certain type of symmetry where systems with heterodimensional cycles are dense in $C^r$.
+In particular, we describe a class of three-dimensional flows with a Lorenz-like attractor such that an arbitrarily small time-periodic perturbation of any such flow can belong to this domain - in this case the corresponding heterodimensional cycles belong to a chain-transitive attractor of the perturbed flow. {} {\bf Keywords.} heterodimensional cycle, homoclinic bifurcation, homoclinic tangency, chaotic dynamics, Lorenz attractor. {} {\bf AMS subject classification.} 37G20, 37G25, 37G35.